I am often asked, “When do I NEED to use microphones during a panel discussion?”

 For audiences under 50 people, you may be able to get away without using microphones.
 Between 50-75, it’s nice to have.
 Over 75, I highly recommend using some kind of amplification system.
 Even if you don’t think you need it, other people will appreciate it!

-If you choose to use an amplification system, here are my
+If you choose to use an amplification system, here are my recommendations:

-Recommendations for microphones during a panel discussion:
+When to use microphones during a panel discussion:

 - Panelists.
 Each panelist should have an individual lavaliere microphone; however, budget or logistics may make it necessary to share.
 When sharing a microphone, a wireless handheld is preferable.
 If sitting at a table, a table microphone is acceptable.